-Nemed Cuculatii is a coven within the New England Covens of Traditionalist Witches as made public by “Lady Gwen Thompson”, whom Morning Glory Zell once called “the Grandmother of East Coast Witchcraft.”.
+- Nemed Cuculatii is a coven within the New England Covens of Traditionalist Witches as made public by “Lady Gwen Thompson”, whom Morning Glory Zell once called “the Grandmother of East Coast Witchcraft.”.

-N.E.C.T.W.
+- N.E.C.T.W.
 (New England Covens of Traditionalist Witches) is a center for Covens of Traditionalist origin.
 It is one of many traditions of Witchcraft.
 NECTW has covens and individual elders nationally.
-Related traditions include the Groves of the Tuatha de Danaan and Oakmist, and we share common history with the Keepers of the Ancient Mysteries and the New York/Brooklyn Welsh Tradition and the Welsh Rite Gwyddionaid, In addition, NECTW has been a direct influence on the Georgian Tradition and others.
+There are other related traditions, and we share common history with the Keepers of the Ancient Mysteries and the New York/Brooklyn Welsh Tradition and the Welsh Rite Gwyddionaid, In addition, NECTW has been a direct influence on the Georgian Tradition and others.

 We do not believe that it is to the benefit of the student to finance the cost of their materials for training.
 If members cannot afford the very small materials cost, we may counsel them to return when their life is in better financial order.

 We encourage all of our members to be employed to the best of their ability or be otherwise financially stable and to have their lives in general order before attempting to learn the Craft.

 - Training and initiation is passed male to female and female to male, in keeping with our Tradition.
 The Wiccan “Great Rite” is not a part of our original Tradition, nor is it practiced in our Coven.